 The Company provides an allowance for doubtful accounts, which is based upon a review of outstanding receivables as well as historical collection information.
 Credit is granted to substantially all customers on an unsecured basis.
 In determining the amount of the allowance, management is required to make certain estimates and assumptions.
-Management has determined that as of June 30, 2006, an allowance of \$4,675 is required.
-Certain accounts receivables at December 31, 2005 were settled in 2006 for the issuance of shares of the respective companies common stock.
-The certificates were issued to the principal shareholder of the Company individually, not in the name of the Company.
-The Company in 2006 has reflected this as an offset to the advances this shareholder advanced the Company with the difference to wages.
+Management has determined that as of September 30, 2006, an allowance of \$6,060 is required.
+The following represents a reconciliation of the allowance for doubtful accounts for the years ended December 31, 2005 and 2004 and nine months ended September 30, 2006: